JeffTerrell/Guitar-Alternate-Tunings/README.md

 ## Run the Application
-  * From a terminal, navigate to the sub directory "PierreTreats".
+  * From a terminal, navigate to the sub directory "GuitarTunings".
   * Enter the following command, "dotnet restore" to create necessary folders and files.
   * Next enter the following command, "dotnet run".
 This will launch the application in your terminal.
 Enter "Ctrl c" to exit the application at any point.
   * To access the application, load a web browser and in the URL bar insert the specific URL(s) listed in your terminal (ex: Now listening on: http://localhost:5000).